ambaradan/docsmarker/docs/rocksmarker/init.md

 ## Introduction

 The `init.lua` file is a configuration file that contains the settings and customizations for Neovim.
-The file runs automatically when Neovim is started, its function is to execute a series of Lua commands and functions in sequence, these actions configure the Neovim editing environment.
+When Neovim starts, this file runs automatically.
+Its function is to run a series of Lua commands and functions in sequence.
+These actions configure the Neovim editing environment.

 ## Init.lua in Rocksmarker

 The *init.lua* file provided by Rocksmarker integrates a *bootstrap* configuration for the **rocks.nvim** plugin.
-The main goal of this file is to provide a basic configuration for *rocks.nvim* to easily install and manage Lua dependencies within Neovim.
-This includes management of libraries and plugins, as well as configuration of the Neovim environment to allow smooth integration with installed dependencies.
+The main goal of this file is to offer a basic configuration for *rocks.nvim* to easily install and manage Lua dependencies within Neovim.
+This includes management of libraries and plugins, and the configuration of the Neovim environment to allow smooth integration with installed dependencies.

 ### Key features

-The *init.lua* file contains a number of settings and configurations that allow you to:
+The *init.lua* file has a number of settings and configurations allowing you to:

 * Specify the installation location of rocks.nvim
 * Configure the options related to rocks.nvim